danintel/sawtooth-faq/installation.rst

 I get ``unmet dependencies`` errors installing Sawtooth on Ubuntu 18.04 LTS.
 ---------------------------
-Ubuntu 18.04 LTS is not supported yet.
-Use Ubuntu 16.04 LTS for now.
+Ubuntu 18.04 LTS is supported only in the nightly development packages.
+Use Ubuntu 16.04 LTS for the stable release packages.
 You can also install Sawtooth with Docker.
 See: https://sawtooth.hyperledger.org/docs/core/releases/latest/app_developers_guide/docker.html